 What is an Appraisal?

 A home appraisal is a thorough inspection of the home you’re buying or selling (conducted by a licensed professional) to determine its value.
-This is important to determine whether or not the list price of a home is fair given its true worth.
-For example, you can’t just list a home for $400,000 if it’s really only worth $200,000.
+This is important to determine whether the list price of a home is fair given its true worth.
+For example, you can’t just list a home for $400,000 if it’s only worth $200,000.

 Appraisals are almost always required for purchase transactions (if you’re taking out a mortgage loan).
-They are often required in refinances too, to ensure the homeowner isn’t taking out a mortgage for an amount that’s more than the home is actually worth.
+They are often required in refinances too, to ensure the homeowner isn’t taking out a mortgage for an amount that’s more than the home is worth.

 The Appraisal Process